Plutonomicon/cardano-transaction-lib/README.md

 We have recenly set up a small scaffolding repository for projects wishing to adopt CTL: https://github.com/mlabs-haskell/ctl-scaffold.
 More documentation and resources will be added soon to the repo

+### Changing network configurations.

+CTL supports using networks other than testnet to provide development environment.

+First you need to specify alternative way of getting the network configuration.

+[cardano-configurations](https://github.com/input-output-hk/cardano-configurations) repo provides configs for `mainnet`, `staging` and a few other networks.
+If you want one of these, simply replace `network` parameter in `buildCtlRuntime`.

+Providing custom repo with similar structure is also possible: edit `flake.nix` and change `inputs.cardano-configurations` providing the URL of your fork.
+You can use `path:/path/to/repo` as URL as well.
+After that, edit `network` parameter (it should point to a subdirectory of `./network/` in your fork).

 ## Architecture

 CTL is directly inspired by the Plutus Application Backend (PAB).
 Unlike PAB, however, CTL is a library and not a standalone process.
 Over the course of CTL's development, several questions have been raised as to how best create PAB-as-a-library: